EmrD/EmrD/README.md

 # About Me
 A passionate software developer interested in developing software across various platforms and languages.
 My primary interests lie in Python, Flutter, React, Java, and Javascript.
-Also I'm a backend developer but I can write frontend codes as much as I can. <strong>I started learning on 2019.</strong>
+Also I'm a backend developer but I can write frontend codes as much as I can. <strong>I started learning in 2019.</strong>

 I’m currently working on improving my skills with myself.